Leftover Turkey Shepherd’s Pie

 - 2 teaspoons thyme

-- Salt and pepper, to taste
+- Salt and pepper (to taste)

-- 6 cups mashed potatoes, see notes
+- 6 cups mashed potatoes (see notes)

 Instructions

-- Heat the oil over medium-high heat in a large ovenproof skillet.
+- Preheat your oven to 350 degrees Fahrenheit.
+Heat the oil in a large ovenproof skillet over medium-high heat.
 (See notes) Add the onion and cook until it begins to soften, about 3 minutes.
 Add the carrots and celery and cook until they soften, about 5 minutes.1 tablespoon avocado oil, 1 medium onion, 2 medium carrots, 2 stalks celery

 - Push the veggies to the side of the pan then add the tomato paste to the middle.
 Let it cook for 2 minutes, until it begins to smell sweet.
 Mix the veggies into the tomato paste then add the garlic and cook for 1 minute.
 Remove the pan from the heat.2 tablespoons tomato paste, 4 cloves garlic